ClusterHQ/flocker/docs/docker-integration/tutorial-swarm-compose.rst

 .. _tutorial-swarm-compose:

 ===================================================
-Tutorial: using Flocker with Docker, Swarm, Compose
+Tutorial: Using Flocker with Docker, Swarm, Compose
 ===================================================

 This tutorial will guide you through deploying an app made up of two containers: